Self-Hosted Configuration

 true |

-PWP__PW__ENABLE_RETRIEVAL_STEP | When true , adds an option to have a preliminary step to retrieve passwords. |
+PWP__PW__ENABLE_RETRIEVAL_STEP | When true , adds an option to have a preliminary step to retrieve text pushes. |

 true |

-PWP__PW__RETRIEVAL_STEP_DEFAULT | Sets the default value for the retrieval step for newly created passwords. | false |
+PWP__PW__RETRIEVAL_STEP_DEFAULT | Sets the default value for the retrieval step for newly created text pushes. | false |

-PWP__PW__ENABLE_BLUR | Enables or disables the ‘blur’ effect when showing a push payload to the user. | true |
+PWP__PW__ENABLE_BLUR | Enables or disables the ‘blur’ effect when showing a text payload to the user. | true |

 Note: Remember that instead of environment variables, which can get hard to maintain, Password Pusher also supports configuration by YAML file.